NaradaOates/cybersecurity-breakdowns/incidents/cpuid-stx-rat-2026/breakdown.md

 To avoid detection by EDR (Endpoint Detection and Response) tools monitoring Windows system calls, the malware **proxied NTDLL functionality from a .NET assembly**.

 NTDLL is a core Windows system file that security tools monitor closely because almost everything a program does on Windows passes through it.
-Rather than using the real NTDLL - which security tools watch closely - the malware created its own version of those functions and routed its activity through that instead, effectively stepping around the security camera watching the front door.
+Rather than using the real NTDLL, which security tools watch closely, the malware created its own version of those functions and routed its activity through that instead, effectively stepping around the security camera watching the front door.